hwanhuh/Radiance-Fields-from-VGGSfM-Mast3r/README.md

 ### Summary
-As can be seen, MASt3R is not suitable for inverse rendering but provides more dense and diverse point cloud reconstruction results compared to VGGSfM.
-Due to accurate camera pose reconstruction utilizing Bundle Adjustment, VGGSfM's camera pose is more suitable for inverse rendering.
-(VGGSfM's camera pose has less than 0.01 angular distance error compared to COLMAP.
-However, MASt3R's pose has more than 0.1 angular distance error.)
+MASt3R is not suitable for inverse rendering but provides denser and more diverse point cloud reconstructions compared to VGGSfM.
+VGGSfM's accurate camera pose reconstruction, utilizing Bundle Adjustment, makes it more suitable for inverse rendering.
+Specifically, VGGSfM's camera pose has less than 0.01 angular distance error compared to COLMAP, while MASt3R's pose has over 0.1 angular distance error.

 - Both methods are more robust than COLMAP.
 In my experiment, COLMAP fails to reconstruct all the above datasets.
 - Both methods have shortcomings with limited VRAM capacity, but VGGSfM handles it better.